 “At this stage of my career, success means happiness.
 Up until this point, I’ve placed a strong emphasis on building my resume and ensuring that each and every step I took up the ladder was a meaningful one that was worthwhile.
 I don’t regret any of the decisions I’ve made throughout my career—even the ones where I was particularly unhappy working at a certain place or in a certain environment—because I learned very important tenets along the way.
 At this point, with the knowledge I’ve amassed, success in my career means happiness.
 It is more important for me to be happy at the end of a long and hard-earned day that to be taking ‘another step up the ladder.'”– Jenn Sinrich, Freelance Journalist, Writer, Content Strategist

 “Family is my biggest priority right now.
-That means finding ways to maximize my time to be able to spend time with my 3 year old and husband.
+That means finding ways to maximize my time to be able to spend time with my 4-year-old and husband.
 Success at this point means taking on less (yet lucrative) assignments so that I’m not spending 10 hours a day behind my computer.
-I’m also adamant about not working weekends, so success means being able to make sure my schedule means taking at least 2 days off a week without sacrificing my income goals.” –Sarah Li Cain, Multimedia Content Creator
+I’m also adamant about not working weekends, so success means being able to make sure my schedule means taking at least 2 days off a week without sacrificing my income goals.” – Sarah Li Cain, Multimedia Content Creator

-For me, success means being able to earn an annual salary as a freelance writer, editor, content marketer (of at least $70,000), as well as enjoy the balance and flexibility that this career allows.
+For me, success means being able to earn an annual salary as a freelance writer, editor, content marketer (of at least $70,000 but usually aiming for a six-figure freelance salary), as well as enjoy the balance and flexibility that this career allows.
 That means some weeks I’m working 20 hours, others I’m working 50 or 60, and most weeks I’m working about 30 or so.
 (How many hours do freelancers work each week?)
-It means I can take some days off in the middle of the week when my future husband is off, enjoy a long lunch outside on a gorgeous day, and see friends and family while having enough money to pay bills, taxes, contribute to a 401K, while building up a savings and going on trips.
+It means I can take some days off in the middle of the week when my husband is off, enjoy a long lunch outside on a gorgeous day, and see friends and family while having enough money to pay bills, taxes, contribute to a 401K, while building up a savings and going on trips.